World Fellowship Center

 The World Fellowship Center is a 501(c)(3) nonprofit organization, retreat and intergenerational conference center located in Albany, New Hampshire, United States.
 It is open between June and September, with most of its scheduled summer program commencing shortly after June solstice and concluding on or shortly after Labor Day weekend.
 A few workshops and other events take place before or afterwards.
 Nestled at the southeastern edge of the White Mountain National Forest, directly east of Mount Chocorua off Route 16 in Albany, it currently comprises approximately 455 acre, including a conference room and dining lodge, nature trails, soccer field, several cabins, campsites and additional lodging facilities, as well as boating and swimming access on a large pond.
-At capacity it can host approximately 150 guests and features speakers, groups, organizations, activists, artists and entertainers from around the world.
+At full capacity it can host over 150 guests and staff.
+Since its inception it has featured speakers, groups, organizations, activists, artists and entertainers from around the world.